HackingHusky/OSCPv.2/windows+AD privesc/AD/BloodHound.md

 ```
 Save your password: The install command will output a randomly generated password for the admin user.
 Copy this immediately, as you will need it to log in at http://localhost:8080.

-Note: If you forget your password:
+Note: If you forget your password or issues with the password:
 ```
 Bloodhound-cli resetpwd
 ```